 Umar Ibn Al-Khattab and Saint Paul of Tarsis are two of the most revered figures in the world today.
 Though neither men are considered founders of a faith, they were both important in the establishment of their respective religions.

-What is most significant about these two men, is that both of them were at one time enemies of members of the they later came to represent.
+What is most significant about these two men, is that both of them were at one time enemies of the religion they later came to represent.
 And both, through amazing conversions, became adamant believers.

 Who Was Umar Ibn Al-Khattab?

 Unknown to Umar, Nuaim was also Muslim.
-So in order to protect the Prophet and buy some time, he told Umar to check his own family first as his sister and her husband had both converted to Islam.
+In order to protect the Prophet and buy some time, he told Umar to check his own family first as his sister and her husband had both converted to Islam.

 Even more furious than before, Umar rushed to his sister’s house where he found her and her husband reading verses from the Quran.
-Upon seeing this, Umar began to beat his brother-in-law and when his sister intervened, he beat her too.
-Finally, Umar hit her so hard she began to bleed, and seeing her blood finally made him calm down.
+Upon seeing this, Umar began beating his brother-in-law.
+When his sister tried to intervene, he beat her too.

 After that, Umar was one of Prophet Muhammad’s (peace be upon him) most devoted followers.
-His daughter, Hafsa (may Allah be pleased with her) became one of the Prophet’s wives.
+His daughter, Hafsa became one of the Prophet’s wives.
 And after the death of Abu Bakr, Umar was chosen as the second Caliph of Islam.

-During his Caliphate, Umar orchestrated the conquest of the Persian Empire.
-The Muslim army also chased the Roman (Byzantine) Empire from the Arabian Peninsula.
-Umar is also famous for his peaceful conquest of Jerusalem.
-Islam continued to grow, and by the time of his death, the empire covered all of Egypt and much of North Africa.
+During his Caliphate, Umar orchestrated the conquest of the Persian Empire and conquered much of the Arabia Peninsula from the Romans.
+His Caliphate is also famous for the peaceful conquest of Jerusalem.
+Islam continued to grow, and by the time of his death, the Muslim empire encompassed Arabia, Persia, Egypt, and parts of modern day Turkey.